nim-lang/Nim/doc/tut1.rst

 Booleans
 --------

-The boolean type is named ``bool`` in Nim and consists of the two pre-defined values ``true`` and ``false``.
-Conditions in while, if, elif, when statements need to be of type bool.
+Nim's boolean type is called ``bool`` and consists of the two pre-defined values ``true`` and ``false``.
+Conditions in while, if, elif, and when statements must be of type bool.

 The operators ``not, and, or, xor, <, <=, >, >=, !=, ==`` are defined
 for the bool type.
-The ``and`` and ``or`` operators perform short-cut evaluation.
-Example:
+The ``and`` and ``or`` operators perform short-circuit evaluation.
+For example:

 .. code-block:: nim